activatedgeek/blog/site/content/blog/ml/the-beauty-of-bayesian-learning.md

 the most important tools for future breakthroughs.
 By the end of this post, the hope is that you will have gained just enough insight into the Bayesian world-view.

+> This post has an accompanying Bayesian Learning Demo.
+See [here](https://bayesian-learning-demo.sanyamkapoor.com)!

 ## Learning Theory